 The family‐friendly film cost $9 per ticket and has a run time of 40 minutes.
 For ticket and show time information, visit www.OntarioScienceCentre.ca.

 All rights reserved on photographs and written content Createwithmom © 2010 - 2017.
 Please Ask First Disclosure: For reviews and/or sponsored posts on this site I may have received special perks as part of my affiliation.
-Please note that all opinions and thoughts expressed our my own.
+Please note that all opinions and thoughts expressed are my own.